CouchCMS/Documentation/src/contents/tags-reference/div.md

 # div

-The **div** tag accepts two parameters and returns as its output the value obtained after dividing the first parameter by the second parameter.<br/>
+The **div** tag accepts two parameters and returns as its output the value obtained after dividing the first parameter by the second parameter.
 The parameters may be literal strings, variables or output of other tags.

 ```